XRPLF/xrpl-dev-portal/content/ledger_format.md

 | TakerGetsCurrency | String    | Hash160   | (Offer Directories only) The currency code of the TakerGets amount from the offers in this directory. |
 | TakerGetsIssuer   | String    | Hash160   | (Offer Directories only) The issuer of the TakerGets amount from the offers in this directory. |

+### Directory index formats ###

+There are three different formulas for DirectoryNode ledger nodes, depending on what the DirectoryNode represents:

+1. The first page (also called the root) of an Owner Directory
+2. The first page of an Offer Directory
+3. Subsequent pages of either type

+The first page of an Owner Directory has an `index` that is the SHA-512Half of the following values put together:

+* The Owner Directory space key (`O`, capital letter O)
+* The AccountID from the `Owner` field.

+The first page of an Offer Directory has a special `index`: the higher 192 bits define the order book, and the remaining 64 bits define the exchange rate of the offers in that directory.
+(An index is big-endian, so the book is in the more significant bits, which come first, and the quality is in the less significant bits which come last.)
+This provides a way to iterate through an order book from best offers to worst.
+Specifically: the first 192 bits are the first 192 bits of the SHA-512Half of the following values put together:

+* The Book Directory space key (`B`)
+* The 160-bit currency code from the `TakerPaysCurrency`
+* The 160-bit currency code from the `TakerGetsCurrency`
+* The AccountID from the `TakerPaysIssuer`
+* The AccountID from the `TakerGetsIssuer`

+The lower 64 bits of an Offer Directory's index represent the TakerPays amount divided by TakerGets amount from the offer(s) in that directory as a 64-bit number in Ripple's internal amount format.

+If the DirectoryNode is not the first page in the Directory (regardless of whether it is an Owner Directory or an Offer Directory), then it has an `index` that is the SHA-512Half of the following values put together:

+* The Directory Node space key (`d`)
+* The `index` of the root DirectoryNode
+* The page number of this node.
+(Since 0 is the root DirectoryNode, this value is an integer 1 or higher.)

 ## Offer ##

 The `Offer` node type describes an offer to exchange currencies, more traditionally known as an _order_, which is currently in an order book in Ripple's distributed exchange.
 An [OfferCreate transaction](transactions.html#offercreate) only creates an Offer node in the ledger when the offer cannot be fully executed immediately by consuming other offers already in the ledger.